Everything You Need to Know Before Buying a Cricket Bat

 Why Semi-Oval Handles Take the Lead at Trogon

 Trogon cricket bats are all about nuance and tailored experiences, which is why we champion the semi-oval handle.
-The semi-oval handle is the perfect middle ground that provides the top-hand control and comfort of an oval handle, while still allowing the bottom hand to flex freely, as it would with a round handle.
+The semi-oval handle is the perfect middle ground, providing the top-hand control and comfort of an oval handle while still allowing the bottom hand to flex freely, as it would with a round handle.

 This combination fosters both control and power in your shots, catering to technical stroke makers and power hitters alike.